dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1901.md

 Inthepast,itwasnotpossibletoaddargumentdescriptions.Butbeginningwith

 Excel 2010, Microsoft finally implemented this feature.
 You provide argumentdescriptions by using the MacroOptions method.
-Here’s an example that addsdescriptionsfortheargumentsusedbytheTopAvgfunction: Sub AddArgumentDescriptions()
+Here's an example that addsdescriptionsfortheargumentsusedbytheTopAvgfunction: Sub AddArgumentDescriptions()

 Application.MacroOptions Macro:="TopAvg", _